Hello and Welcome

 You might be seeking counselling or psychotherapy for a particular issue you are experiencing which you are finding challenging or painful.
 I understand how difficult it can be finding the right therapist but also acknowledging there is an issue you would like to address.
 I would like to help you along this particular journey and help you move forward from this difficult stage in your life.

 I am a qualified Person Centred / Humanistic Psychotherapist.
-I practise in Nottingham, Neitherfield (NG4) and Loughborough (LE12).
-I am able to offer short term (12 - 16 Session) or longer term based on individuals needs (1 -2 years)
+I practise in Nottingham, Carlton (NG4) and Loughborough (LE12).
+I am able to offer short term (12 - 16 Session) or longer term based on individuals needs (1 - 3+ years)

-At the core of my practise is to establish a warm therapeutic working relationship with you, which can offer opportunities for change and for you to trust your own judgement and feel empowered by your own autonomy.
+At the core of my practise is to work relationally alongside you to establish a warm therapeutic working relationship with you, where you feel heard, valued and understood.
+I believe creating this environment together can offer opportunities for change to occur and for you to trust your own judgement and feel empowered by your own autonomy.

 What is Psychotherapy